-Ms Feldmanis is a Non-Executive Director and was appointed to the Board in February 2020.
+Ms Feldmanis is a Non-Executive Director.
+She is also a member of the Group Risk and Audit Committee.
+Ms Feldmanis was appointed to the Board in February 2020.
 She has more than 30 years of experience in the financial arena, with both government and private sectors.
 Ms Feldmanis has extensive experience in investment management, finance, accounting and risk management, legal and regulatory compliance, governance and business building in both the listed and unlisted financial products markets.
-She is currently a Non-Executive Director and Chair of the Audit and Risk Committees of Omni Bridgeway Ltd (formerly IMF Bentham Ltd), Rabobank Australia Ltd, Utilities of Australia Pty Ltd, Deputy Chair of Hunter Water Corporation, and is Chair of Bell Asset Management Ltd. Ms Feldmanis formerly held senior executive and C suite positions with firms including Deloitte, Elders Finance, Bankers Trust, NSW TCorp and Treasury Group Limited.
+She is currently a Non-Executive Director and Chair of the Audit and Risk Committees of Omni Bridgeway Ltd (formerly IMF Bentham Ltd).
+Rabobank Australia Ltd, Utilities of Australia Pty Ltd, Deputy Chair of Hunter Water Corporation, and is Chair of Bell Asset Management Ltd. Ms Feldmanis formerly held senior executive and C suite positions with firms including Deloitte, Elders Finance, Bankers Trust, NSW TCorp and Treasury Group Limited.